chaudharysk/chaudharysk.github.io/README.md

 ## Contributing

-If you'd like to contribute to my personal portfolio (because you recognize my genius and want to be a part of it), I'm more than happy to welcome your contributions.
-Whether it's adding new features, fixing bugs, or suggesting improvements, your ideas are valuable.
+If you'd like to contribute to my personal portfolio (because you recognize my genius and want to be a part of it), I'm more than

-To contribute, follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git